-Claimant declares earnings that are payments of Statutory Sick Pay only
+Claimant receives Statutory Sick Pay only

-A claimant may declare earnings that are payments of Statutory Sick Pay only.
-This means their earnings are below the Administrative Earnings Threshold.
+A claimant may report earnings that are payments of Statutory Sick Pay only.
+This means that their earnings are below the Administrative Earnings Threshold.

 Statutory Sick Pay is paid by the claimant's employer whilst they are too ill to work for a maximum of 28 weeks.